 Read how Paschal is protecting our customers during COVID-19

-Homeowners in Northwest Arkansas, SW Missouri, or Fort Smith may know how to detect a gas leak by smelling it, but many people don’t know that gas has other signs of leakage.
+Homeowners in Northwest Arkansas, Missouri, or Fort Smith may know how to detect a gas leak by smelling it, but many people don’t know that gas has other signs of leakage.
 Natural gas has no odor or color, and the supplier has to add an odorant to make leaks detectable.

 If you suspect that you have a gas line leak, call Paschal Air, Plumbing & Electric to get to the root of the issue.
-We have been serving Springdale, Fayetteville and Southwest Missouri for more than 50 years.
+We have been serving Springdale, Fayetteville and Missouri for more than 50 years.
 Our licensed and insured professionals are A+ rated by the Better Business Bureau and always strive for 100% customer satisfaction.

 In the event you can’t smell it, other warning signs that a hazard may be present include: